dejanu/linux/README.md

 >> man hier % view the file system hierachy

 .so = shared libraries/objects  (aka dynamically linked .dll from windows) (code is inserted at **run time**).
+Check which shared libraries an executable requires (view the dependencies modules for the particular command): `$ ldd /bin/ls`.
+The linker will first search any directories specified in the environment variable `LD_LIBRARY_PATH`,

 .a = static libraries (code is inserted at **compile time**)

->> ldd /bin/ls  %view the dependencies modules for the particular command

 executing a file `. ./config.sh`  does not make any changes in the current shell, if intended, whereas the sourced file `source config.sh` makes the changes in the current shell itself.